OCA/sale-workflow/sale_order_product_recommendation/readme/CONFIGURE.rst

 #.
 Go to *Sales > Configuration > Settings > Sale order recommendations*.
 #.
 Select *Force zero units included*

-You can add a filter domain to exclude or include additional recommended products.
+You can add a company-wide filter domain to exclude or include additional recommended products.

 #.
 Go to *Sales > Configuration > Settings > Sale order recommendations*.
 #.
 Add a filter in section *Sale order product recommendation domain* Example: ``[("product_type", "!=" "service")]``

+You can also use your own filters when computing the recommendations.

+#.
+Go to *Sales > Products > Products* or *Sales > Products > Product Variants*.
+#.
+Apply some filters.
+#.
+Save them as a favorite search.
+#.
+Now, when you ask for recommendations following the steps under *Usage*,
+   you can use the favorite search to filter the products to be recommended.MT-4424